eleweek/WatchPeopleCode/README.md

 Currently available at: http://watchpeoplecode.com

+# The following information is obsolete, install anything however you want.
+Modify templates to work on frontend in templates/
-# Working on the frontend
+## Working on the frontend
 If you are interested in working on the frontend, we recently moved to a bower dependency model.
 To start hacking install bower, and an optional static server through NPM (and if you don't have npm, consult your package manager or http://nodejs.org).

 ```npm install -g bower http-server``` (Depending on your OS you will have to run this as root, try without root first)